r7-labs/R7.Dnn.Templates/README.md

 DNN Platform templates addin for MonoDevelop / Xamarin Studio contains project and file templates which could be used to speedup extension development process for popular ASP.NET CMS/CMF DNN Plaform (formely DotNetNuke).
-In it's current state, there are templates for module and skinobject extensions, install and source packages - and will be more in the future releases.
+In it's current state, there are templates for module and skinobject extensions, install packages - and will be more in the future releases.

 # Install